IT'S ALL ABOUT SAVING LIVES

 Please explain why you chose this number

-What did you do for playtime with your dog?: We have been doing pack plays with the dogs, one on one times with dogs, and learning fetch out on the yard with a long lead.
+What did you do for playtime with your dog?: We have been doing pack plays with the dogs, one on one times with dogs, and playtimes with toys out on the yard and in the ramp.

 For all of weekly progress reports please check back here or visit the PAWS Facebook page!